All Episodes

 And he is giving this information out to people like that.

-Now, there are risks that I've discovered in the course of reading it, for example, anybody with any underlying health issue, you gotta be careful of any meta any anything that you take.
+Now, there are risks that I've discovered in the course of reading it, for example.

-If you have heart arrhythmia, well, those that are prescribing uh hydroxychloroquine for lupus or rheumatoid arthritis, then they're not even giving EKGs.
+If you have heart arrhythmia, well, those that are prescribing hydroxychloroquine for lupus or rheumatoid arthritis, they're not even given EKGs, as one of the doctors will tell you on Dr. Oz's show either today or tomorrow.

-Uh the issue of high doses and long-term impact on eyesight.
+The issue of high doses and long-term impact on eyesight, well, they're not seeing any of that either.

-He goes, the fact is is we have supportive data.
+He goes, the fact is, is we have supportive data.

-Now, the last case that he mentioned today is okay.
+Now, the last case that he mentioned today is, okay, well, this guy, this virologist in France, this is now his second study.

 Yeah, they're promising.

-I would say trust the doctors.
+Now, I would say trust the doctors.

-Don't trust Sean Hannity, trust your doctor.
+Don't trust Sean Hannity.

 Ask your doctor.

-But if you do get it, after all that I've read and all that I've learned, I can I always am honest with my audience.
+But if you do get it, after all that I've read and all that I've learned, I can, I always am honest with my audience.

 That's what I would do.

-Well, we've had four press briefings this month, the arrogance of this cowardly administration which does not feel it should be accountable.
+Well, we've had four press briefings this month, the arrogance of this cowardly administration, which does not feel it should be accountable.

 That's what they were saying before all of this.